alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/hadiths/2020-09-01-hadith-on-seventy-three-sects.md

 title: "The Hadith on splitting of this Ummah into seventy-three sects"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Daimah no. 830"
-hijri: Muharram 13, 1442 AH
+hijri: Muharram 13, 1442
 lang: en
-excerpt: The Hadith on This Ummah (nation) will split into seventy-three sects, all of them will be in Hellfire except one.
+excerpt: The Hadith on This Ummah will split into seventy-three sects, all of them will be in Hellfire except one.
-category: ["tafsir", hadiths, wahhabism]
+category: [tafsir, hadiths, sects]
 muftis:
   chairman:
     - name: Shaykh Ibrahim ibn Muhammad Aal Al-Shaykh